 Background: Alexander Munro was winemaker Rhys Eather’s great-great-grandfather and these true reserve wines are released only in years that reflect the status of the label.
 The best Semillon parcel harvested is selected each year to make this wine.

-Fruit source: Situated along the Hermitage Road sand flat in Pokolbin, the ‘Braemore’ vineyard is the fruit source for the 2011 vintage and the mature vines are dry-land grown and produced a yield of 1.5 tonnes per acre.
+Fruit source: Situated along the Hermitage Road sand flat in Pokolbin, the ‘Braemore’ vineyard is the fruit source for the 2012 vintage release.
+The mature vines are dry-land grown and produced a yield of 1.5 tonnes per acre.

 Fermentation: The hand harvested fruit was crushed and then fermented in stainless steel.

-Maturation: The wine was bottled under screwcap in July 2011 and was cellared for 5 years prior to release in April 2016.
+Maturation: The wine was bottled under screwcap in June 2012 and was cellared for 5 years prior to release in early 2017.

-Cellaring estimate: Although drinking well now, this wine has all the hallmarks that are required for further medium term cellaring.
+Cellaring estimate: Although drinking well now, this wine has all the hallmarks that are required for further short—medium term cellaring.